MELISSA BLOCK, Host:

 Tomorrow on the program, we'll visit devastated St. Bernard Parish, where shrimpers like Ricky Robbin(ph) are trying to hold on three years after the storm.

-Mr. RICKY ROBBIN (Shrimper): Go throw that net in the water.
+RICKY ROBBIN: Go throw that net in the water.
 Go catch you some shrimp.
 Go catch you some fish.
 Go catch you some crabs and put some money on the table.
 We're fishermen.
 That's what we're supposed to do.

 BLOCK: This is NPR, National Public Radio.